 Yes.

-Yeah.
-Okay.
-Redra from Alpha Value.
+Yeah, okay.
+Virendra from Alpha Value.
 And I have three questions.
 So the first is particularly regarding Asia.
 So how far along are you with respect to the actions you wanted to take in Asia to fix these cyber fraud issues that you've been having for the past couple of quarters?
 And any success so far you are noticing as a result of these actions that you would have taken probably a couple of quarters ago?

-No, I don't expect that.
-But we are now following the regulation and the regulation is moving in Europe.
+No, I don't expect that, but we are now following the regulation and the regulation is moving in Europe.
 And now we come to this baseline.
 And of course, we need to be lenient and follow through also in the future.
 But right now, I don't expect any other actions.

-I think that we have been in that situation over time.
+I'm not 100% sure I understood what you meant, but essentially we are working with the majority of the market already since a number of years so the growth will come from from that the large customers gets larger rather than from small new customers are added okay yeah my question was is that the margins going up or is that just more business with the existing customers i think that We have been in that situation over time.
 I don't think that that is the driving point of the margin in itself.
-There are a lot of other aspects that drive the margin, such as the resource mix or other things, more than exactly which customer that have what is your.
+There are a lot of other aspects that drive the margin, such as the resource mix or other things, more than exactly which customer that have what TDR.

-Okay.
 If we get good traction and do what we think that we can do, of course, we will reach the higher end.
 A little bit more caution on the lower end.

-Okay.
-Good.
-Thank you.
 Thank you.
 Thank you.
 Thank you.

 Please introduce yourself with the name and company.
 Please go ahead.

-Hello.
-It's Ed Young from Morgan Stanley.
+Hello, it's Ed Young from Morgan Stanley.
 Can you hear me?

 Oh, yes.
 Good morning.
 Good morning.